DominikNoga/angular-course-udemy/lifecycle-deep-dive-start/lifecycle-notes.md

 - ngAfterContentInit
     - content is everything that can be projected to the component with ng-content
     - we can access the content that is projected
+    - here you can access the contentChild value
     - rarely used

 - ngAfterContentChecked